anolilab/cerebro/README.md

 [*template* - generating files from templates](./packages/cerebro-template-extension)

-# Why use cerebro?
+# Why to use cerebro

 You want to use cerebro if:

 * You need to build a CLI app
 * You want to have powerful tools at your fingertips
 * And you don’t want to give up flexibility at the same time

-If so ...
-Welcome!

 ## Supported Node.js Versions